 - Tuition and Student Fee: To receive a refund for tuition and the student fee during fall and spring semesters, students must drop classes within the first 10 business days of the semester. - a.
-The tuition refund policy for the summer term allows for a refund through the first six business days of the term. - b.
-Financial aid may be adjusted in conjunction with changes in tuition during the drop/add period.
-Consult with the Student Financial Services Office for more details.

-2. Fees: Audit, course, directed study, laboratory, and private instruction fees are refundable only through the first 10 business days of the semester for fall and spring.
+The tuition refund policy for the summer term allows for a refund through the first six business days of the term. - Financial aid may be adjusted in conjunction with changes in tuition during the drop/add period.
+Consult with the Student Financial Services Office for more details. - For courses taken through the Acadeum consortium, refunds are subject to the policies of the teaching institution. - Fees: Audit, course, directed study, laboratory, and private instruction fees are refundable only through the first 10 business days of the semester for fall and spring.
 Fingerprinting, student teaching fees, art/graphic design course fees, some nursing fees, and several travel course fees are non-refundable.
-Summer laboratory fees are non-refundable after five business days.
+Summer laboratory fees are non-refundable after six business days.